3 Additional Swing Characteristics Added to TPI’s Evaluation

 Changes in TPI’s Swing Characteristics

-At the time of this writing, TPI changed their swing characteristics by eliminating the term Early Release and separating out Casting and Scooping.
+At the time of this writing, TPI changed its swing characteristics by eliminating the term Early Release and separating out Casting and Scooping.

 I understand why TPI did this; In my opinion, the early release characteristic is synonymist for casting.